This section describes details of how EMPI functionality is implemented in HAPI FHIR.

 CASE 3: The MATCH Patient resources link to more than one Person -> Mark all links as POSSIBLE_MATCH.
 All other Person resources are marked as POSSIBLE_DUPLICATE of this first Person.
 These duplicates are manually reviewed later and either merged or marked as NO_MATCH and the system will no longer consider them as a POSSIBLE_DUPLICATE going forward.
 POSSIBLE_DUPLICATE is the only link type that can have a Person as both the source and target of the link.

-CASE 4: Only POSSIBLE_MATCH outcomes -> In this case, empi-link records are created with POSSIBLE_MATCH outcome and await manual assignment to either NO_MATCH or MATCH.
-Person resources are not changed.
+CASE 4: Only POSSIBLE_MATCH outcomes -> In this case, new POSSIBLE_MATCH links are created and await manual assignment to either NO_MATCH or MATCH.

 When EMPI is enabled, the HAPI FHIR JPA Server does the following things on startup: